 So here we are on this planet Earth, different from any other planets we have observed because it is painted with this unique phenomenon we call Life.
 It is precious and we are a part of it.
 Over the eons all life on this planet has come to define itself by it's passion and desire to continue - to survive.
 As we face the challenges of survival we can always give up but we don't.
 Instead, our road of survival is paved with hope and optimism for the future of Life and Earth.
 The fact that we look forward to living each day is proof in itself of our love of life.

-In the past the balance of "Nature" has kept us on this road of survival but there has been a change in only the last few centuries that we and this planet have never faced.
+In the past the balance of Nature has kept us on this road of survival but there has been a change in only the last few centuries that this planet and we have never faced.
 We have introduced the wildcard of world changing technology.
-How can we stay on this road of survival given that the planet is divided into so many countries and regions with such a broad spectrum of competing beliefs, religions, and economic interests, while, at the same time, all of these countries have more and more access to the growing technologies that impact Life and Earth in both good ways and bad?
+How can we stay on this road of survival given that the planet is divided into so many countries and cultures with such a broad spectrum of competing beliefs, religions, and economic interests.
+At the same time, all of these countries have more and more access to the growing technologies that impact Life and Earth in both good ways and bad?
 The benefits of our technologies are wonderful but given the impact of their side effects I believe the countries of the planet must explore them in a more concerted and careful manner - together - if we are to stay on our road of survival.
 If we want to survive and endure then life may no longer be about how we can protect ourselves from each other.
 It may be about how we can work together to face this new changing world due to our technologies.

 It is now, as Life and Earth face unprecedented change due to our technologies, that we will define the future and the world that we will live in.
 At one extreme, will the actions we take create a planet that may be barren and empty, or will we help contribute to creating a planet that flourishes with life and endures for as long as possible?
 With our current technology we may now have the ability to lay out the path for either scenario.